 Development of technologies and prototype reactors for the on-site treatment of source-separated urine, feces and polluted water from anal cleansing and handwashing.

 “Blue Diversion AUTARKY” is the continuation of Eawag's RTTC project "Blue Diversion".
-In this new phase we will develop technologies and prototype reactors for the on-site treatment of source-separated urine, feces and polluted water from anal cleansing and handwashing.
-The urine treatment reactor will consist of a first process step, in …
+The project developed technologies and prototype reactors for the on-site treatment of source-separated urine, feces and polluted water from anal cleansing and handwashing.
+Urine treatment: (more details on the treatment processes is provided in the …

 2014 - 2018